Harnaam Kaur: Career

 Kaur worked as a primary school teaching assistant at Khalsa Primary School before coming to media attention in 2014, when she started giving public interviews.
-After achieving notoriety, Kaur became a full-time public figure and freelance model and motivational speaker.
+After achieving fame, Kaur became a full-time public figure and freelance model and motivational speaker.

 In March 2015, photographer Mr. Elbank included a photo of Kaur in his exhibit at Somerset House in London, which featured portraits of over 80 individuals with beards.
 In June 2015, Kaur modeled for Rock N Roll Bride and was photographed by Louisa Coulthurst of Urban Bridesmaid Photography.
 In November 2015, Kaur joined the "Eff Your Beauty Standards" campaign founded by Tess Holliday as a spokesperson and representative.

 In March 2016, Kaur became the first woman with a beard to walk at London Fashion Week.
 She opened the show for designer Marianna Harutunian.
 She is signed to Wanted Models in Paris and continues to be featured in fashion spreads in both online and print magazines.
 In May 2016, the conceptual artist Annelies Hofmeyr featured Kaur in her project Trophy Wife Barbie, where Hofmeyr altered a Barbie doll to Kaur's likeness.

 In July 2016, musician Aisha Mizra featured Kaur in the music video for her song "Fuck Me or Destroy Me".

 In September 2016, Kaur was included in the Guinness World Records as the youngest woman in the world to have a full beard.
 Her record citation read: "Now with a beard measuring as long as six inches [15 cm] in places, she overcame years of bullying to take ownership of her appearance and achieve this record title at the age of 24 years 282 days".

 In March 2017, Kaur was featured in the Teen Vogue article "Instagrammers Challenge Body and Facial Hair Stigma".

 In August 2017, Kaur collaborated with the grooming company Captain Fawcett to create and design a beard oil elixir.
 Kaur models in the advertisement campaign for the beard oil.